Hammond Berries: History

 The 1949 Hammond Berries won their second Evangeline League Championship, as the league became a Class C level league.
 Hammond finished the regular season in 3rd place with a 73–63 record, finishing 5.0 games behind the 1st place Houma Indians and qualifying for the playoffs.
 In the first round of playoffs the Berries defeated the Lafayette Bulls 4 games to 1 to advance.
 In the Finals, Hammond beat the Alexandria Aces 4 games to 2 to capture the championship under manager Paul Bruno.
 Hammond drew 51,071 for the season at home.

 After winning the Evangeline League pennant in 1949, Hammond lost four straight games to the Gladewater Bears, winners of the East Texas League pennant, in a best-of-seven interleague championship.

-The 1950 Berries advanced to the finals.
-In the regular season, the Berries ended in 4th place with a 71–65 record, finishing 13.5 games behind the 1st place Lafayette Bulls.
+The 1950 Berries advanced to the Evangeline League playoff finals.
+In the regular season, the Berries ended in fourth place with a 71–65 record, finishing 13.5 games behind the first place Lafayette Bulls.
 The Berries qualified for the playoffs, playing the season under managers Joe Kracher and Joe Powers.
-In the regular season, Ray Dunn hit 39 home runs to lead the league.
-In the playoffs, the Berries defeated the Lafayette Bulls 4 games to 1, before being swept by the Baton Rouge Red Sticks 4 games to 0 in the Finals.
+In the playoffs, the Berries defeated the Lafayette Bulls 4 games to 1, before being swept by the Baton Rouge Red Sticks 4 games to 0 in the finals.
+In the regular season, Ray Dunn of Hammond hit 39 home runs to lead the league.

 In their final season, the 1951 Hammond Berries captured their third Evangeline League championship, before folding after the season.
-Their championship run was led by pitcher Jack Cardey, who led the Evangeline League with both 25 wins and a 2.67 ERA.
-Under returning manager Joe Powers, Hammond finished 3rd with a 73–64 record in the regular season, 2.5 games behind the 1st place Thibodaux Giants.
-In the first round playoff series, the Berries defeated the New Iberia Pelicans 4 games to 3.
-In the Finals, the Hammond Berries defeated the Baton Rouge Red Sticks 4 games to 2 to win the championship.
-Despite the success on the field, Hammond franchise folded after the 1951 season, where they drew 28,230 fans for the season.
+Under returning manager Joe Powers, Hammond placed third with a 73–64 record in the regular season, finishing 2.5 games behind the first place Thibodaux Giants.
+In the first-round playoff series, the Berries defeated the New Iberia Pelicans 4 games to 3.
+In the finals, the Hammond Berries defeated the Baton Rouge Red Sticks 4 games to 2 to win the championship.
+The championship run was led by Berries pitcher Jack Cardey, who led the Evangeline League with both 25 wins and a 2.67 ERA.

+Despite the success on the field in winning the Evangeline League championship, the Hammond franchise folded after the 1951 season, during which they drew a total of 28,230 fans.
 The Hammond franchise was replaced by the Abbeville Athletics in the 1952 Evangeline League season.
 Hammond has not hosted another minor league team.